ENTREPRENEURSHIP CERTIFICATE

 ENGN 2125: Engineering Management and Decision Making

-Jason B Harry, Larisa Leventon & Rich Morales
+Jason B Harry, Mark Norige & Rich Morales

 The primary objective of the course is to train students on tools, skills, and behaviors required for effective management of complex engineering, research, and business development projects.
 Although the course will be framed in the context of early-stage technology companies, the skills and principles will be applicable to businesses of any size and maturity.
 The course is organized around three actionable themes: project management, team management, and decision making.